belainine/TransformerMDA/README.md

 The project support training and translation with trained model now.

 Note that this project is still a work in progress.

-**BPE related parts are not yet fully tested.**

-If there is any suggestion or error, feel free to fire an issue to let me know. :)

 # Requirement